All API HubAll API Hub

 4. In Safari > Settings > Extensions, enable the extension.

-Note If this method is not available, revert to the Xcode process above.
-Official releases should still use signed distribution.
+Note If this method is unavailable, please revert to the Xcode process above.
+For official releases, signing and distribution should still be used.

 Development Mode Debugging